 Australian psychiatrist, Professor Sidney Bloch, argues that ethics is a difficult area in psychiatry, as it has been historically neglected in their teaching and training.
-In the podcast below by, Bloch says: “Psychiatrists have been derailed from the job of helping those who are mentally ill.”
+In the podcast below by The University of Melbourne, Bloch says: “Psychiatrists have been derailed from the job of helping those who are mentally ill.”

 Here, I discuss Bloch’s key arguments, which relate to the historical misuse of psychiatry, issues of informed consent and how to teach ethical behaviour amongst psychiatry students and practitioners.
 I then discuss Bloch’s research on the competing theories of ethical care.
 In particular, he suggests a framework for how psychiatry might draw on several ethical principles, character traits and emotional knowledge in order to deliver better mental health treatment.

 In the podcast, Bloch talks through various historical examples where psychiatry has been misused, particularly by repressive regimes such as the use by the KGB in Russia and by the Nazi army.
 Bloch was part of the 1970s movement to change ethical practices within psychiatry.
 While many national and international psychiatric associations eventually adopted ethical codes, there are still some national associations that do not have an official code of ethics.
 This means that historical misuses in the field are not uniformly regulated around the world.

 Bloch argues that psychiatry presents many ethical dilemmas that are “blurry”: